line/line-bot-sdk-nodejs/docs/pages/guide/webhook.md

 **Webhook event object parsing** is literally parsing webhook event objects, which contains information of each webhook event.
 The objects are provided as request body in JSON format, so any body parser will work here.
+For interal object types in this SDK, please refer to [Message and event objects](../api-reference/message-and-event-objects.md).

 There is a function to generate a [connect](https://github.com/senchalabs/connect) middleware, [`middleware()`](../api-reference/middleware.md), to conduct both of them.
 If